asharp07/CompBioTools/PyMOL/README.md

 <code>color TEAL, selection</code>

 This command colors the atoms in "selection" teal.
 For custom colors, I recommend using Adobe Color Wheel.
-I will be adding more example codes soon - including how to generate great looking membranes, protein-protein interfaces, and more!
+I will be adding more example code soon - including how to generate great looking membranes, protein-protein interfaces, and more!
 Below are a few examples of some of my favorite visualizations I've made during grad school.

 <a href="https://imgur.com/JJYocwP"><img src="https://i.imgur.com/JJYocwP.png" title="source: imgur.com" width="500" /></a>
 <a href="https://imgur.com/vcbCOmK"><img src="https://i.imgur.com/vcbCOmK.png" title="source: imgur.com" width="500" /></a>